mullvad/mullvadvpn-app/docs/split-tunneling.md

 typically handled by a service, e.g. DNS cache on Windows or systemd-resolved's resolver on Linux, which is not an excluded process.

-For the sake of simplicity and consistency, public custom DNS is also sent *in tunnel* when using a plain old static `resolv.conf`, even though it is technically possible to exclude public custom DNS in that case.
+For the sake of simplicity and consistency, requests to public custom DNS resolvers are also sent inside the tunnel when using a plain old static `resolv.conf`, even though it is technically possible to exclude public custom DNS in that case.

 ### Android